tdwg/ac/docs/structure.md

     to be associated with ac:metadataLanguage.
 One approach here is to use complete Audubon Core records together with the [Metadata Language](./terms#ac_metadataLanguage) property; see there for further detail.
-  - The values of properties about a Service Access Point must remain associated with that Service Access Point even if there are multiple Service Access Points.
+  - The values of properties about a Service Access Point MUST remain associated with that Service Access Point even if there are multiple Service Access Points.
 See [hasServiceAccessPoint](./terms#ac_hasServiceAccessPoint) for further details.
-  - The terms dwc:scientificName and dwc:identificationQualifier may
+  - The terms dwc:scientificName and dwc:identificationQualifier MAY
     optionally be structured into pairs.
 (See the notes on [dwc:identificationQualifier](./terms#dwc_identificationQualifier).)
   - The terms